Learn how to clear swap in Linux without losing any important data. Also learn why would you clear the swap manually.

 Once you are sure that the size of free RAM is bigger than the swap memory in use, you can clear the swap memory by turning it off and on again.

 Pun aside, that’s the way to do it.
-Turn the swap off using this command:
+Disable all the swap using this command:

 Now turn the swap back on: